aryxn1233/stox/README.md

 Configure Strategies: Use the UI to define or select your desired trading strategies.

 Monitor Charts: Observe real-time market data and bot activity on the charts.

+I have given the stox android apk above install it and run it in your android systems.

 Review Performance: Check trade logs and performance metrics to evaluate the bot's effectiveness.